 Music festivals for the demanding audience

 Spring and summer are the periods of open-air concerts and music festivals in Poznań.
 The Ethno Port Festival is considered to be one of the top 25 world music festivals in the world.
 Enea Spring Break is an event that allows participants to visit numerous Poznań concert halls, clubs, and pubs during four days filled with concerts by artists from around the world.
-After the lockdown period, Poznań is slowly returning to the free series of concerts Na Falach (On Waves), which take place by two Poznań lakes – Malta and Strzeszynek.
+You can also visit free series of concerts Na Falach (On Waves), which take place by two Poznań lakes – Malta and Strzeszynek or Fyrtle Festival which is dedicated to the history and culture of the city’s districts.
 Fans of Polish music are also attracted to Poznań by Letnie Brzmienia (the Summer Sounds festival) in Stary Browar Park.
 For nature lovers, Poznań also offers a series of intimate concerts “Solo at Szeląg”, which take place in a beautiful city garden on the Warta River.

 Sports and recreation space

 Numerous sports competitions for amateurs and professionals are organized in Poznań: Poznań Maraton, Poznań Bike Challenge, and Super League Triathlon Poznań.
 Football fans have recently been able to support as many as two extra-league teams from Poznań – Lech and Warta.
 Poznań also offers one of the most charmingly situated regatta courses in the world.
 The city is surrounded by four lakes that give space to fans of running, nordic walking, swimming, rowing, or just barbecuing.
 Poznań is also a city of tennis, where the prestigious international tournament Poznań Open ranked as ATP Challenger is organized.